 Life above the arctic circle may be a brand-new experience for some.
 As as a result, you should be aware of the differences from the "lower forty-eight" and all that comes with it.

+Housing.
 The district currently provides teacher housing in all communities.
 However, Kotzebue district-owned teacher housing is only offered to new incoming teachers for one year and is based on availability.
-Teachers who do not stay in district-owned teacher housing they will receive a $5000 housing allowance per year.
+Teachers who do not stay in district-owned teacher housing will receive a $5000 housing allowance per year.
 The rent for district housing ranges in price from $400-$1,000 per month and includes all utilities (except telephone, garbage, internet, and cable television services).
-Teachers are occasionally assigned, roommates.
-Teacher housing units provided by the district are furnished (double or single bed, washer/dryer, sofa, coffee table, dining table with chairs), but do not have items such as cookware or linens.
+Teachers are occasionally assigned roommates.
+Units provided by the district are furnished (double or single bed, washer/dryer, sofa, coffee table, dining table with chairs), but do not have items such as cookware or linens.

+Banking.
 While in Anchorage you may want to open a checking account.
 Most stores and airlines will take checks but not from out of state.
 There are no banks in any of the villages – the nearest bank is Wells Fargo in Kotzebue.
-Should you choose to use them, you may set up an account online or get more information by calling them.

 Please be aware that many villages operate solely on a cash economy and not all village stores will accept credit cards.
-Getting cash can prove to be challenging!
 The closest ATM machines are in Kotzebue.
-Most village stores will accept a check as payment but will not cash a check for you.
+Most village stores will accept a check as payment but will not cash one.
 We encourage you to use Direct Deposit for your paychecks.

+Groceries/Supplies.
 Living in rural Alaska can be expensive.
 Grocery items cost approximately 1.4 times as much as similar items in Seattle.
 Village stores contain many staple items but be prepared to pay high prices.
-Boxed milk may cost over $4.00 a carton (fresh milk is not always available in the villages), potato chips may cost $7.00 - $9.00 per bag.
+Boxed milk may cost over $4.00 a carton (fresh milk is not always available), potato chips may cost $7.00 - $9.00 per bag.
 Fresh items such as fruits and vegetables are not always available at some of the village stores.

 While we encourage you to support local businesses whenever possible, it’s important to know that most teachers have their groceries shipped in bulk quantities to the village from distributors in Anchorage.
 Many employees do their shopping in Anchorage for the entire school year!
 Even with the cost of postage, you will find food costs to be cheaper and the selection greater if you purchase your food in Anchorage or Fairbanks.